yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 For searching, I used “BM25” of “lucene” in java to compute the similarity between query/clusters and paragraph/clusters to assign cluster to query and generate clusters’ rank for each paragraph.
 And I used the above algorithm to re-rank.

-# 4 Classification
-1. We have used train v2.0 of the TREC -car dataset to train the classifier.
-2. The smaller is already there in the server.
-3. path for the model in the server is /home/ns1077/Pr2/Model/
-4. There are three types of model in the server now NB_model -NaiveBayes
-    RF_model -RandomForest
-    J48_model -J48
-5. All these models are trained with the version 2.0 train from the trec car data releases.

 # 3.Re-rank by Category Clustering

 For each entity in Wikipedia, it has a category.
 We choose the categories which have more than 100 entities to make clusters.
 And we use the same methodology as K-means cluster to do re-rank for run files.